Coast Watching Service: Log books

 Each LOP had to keep a record of any activity at sea or in the air, and a number of logbooks have survived and are held by the Irish Military Archives.
 The number of surviving logbooks for each post and a sample ledger is available in the table below.

 EIRE markings

 EIRE Sign at Glengad Head, Ireland.

 Following the construction of the network of lookout posts along the coast of Ireland, it was decided to add large signs marking the coast as EIRE.
 According to Michael Kennedy's book on the coastwatching service, Guarding Neutral Ireland, it was "a way to reduce the number of aircraft landing because their crews had lost their bearings".
 Kennedy's research indicates that these signs were constructed at the behest of the American authorities.

 A number of signs such as the one at Cahore Point, County Wexford were built too small initially and so larger signs were built over them at a later stage.
 A number of the signs still exist in varying states of repair, mostly along the west of the country.
-Some signs have been renovated such as the one in Loop Head, County Clare.
+Some signs have been renovated such as the one in Loop Head, County Clare and Dursey Island, County Cork.